 - recycling plastic, water and paper not only at home but also on tour and on our events, reducing and properly disposing of all litter

 - purchasing carbon footprint offset certificates from reputable organizations which invest in renewable energy and methane capture projects, such as Terra Pass, which supports emission reduction projects in communites around the United States.

 - planting trees to offset our carbon emissions with Treedom, whose mission is to make the world a better place, one tree at a time

 TO INVEST IN THE PLACES WE VISIT AND ORGANIZATIONS THAT SHARE OUR VALUES by

-- donating more than 1% of our annual sales revenues (as of January 2018 we have donated more than $9,000 in 4 years of business) to food literacy and environmental non profit organizations.
+- donating more than 1% of our annual sales revenues (as of the end of December 2018 we have donated more than $17,000) to food literacy and environmental non profit organizations.
 We are a proud member of the 1% for the Planet.
 See below who we support

 - featuring restaurants, farmers and artisans who produce “good, clean and fair food”